-All freshman applicants should complete the Scholastic Aptitude Test (SAT) or the American College Test (ACT).
-The ideal candidate should have a combined SAT score of at least 930 with a minimum SAT verbal score of 490, or an ACT composite score of at least 20 with a minimum English sub-score of 20.
-A student should include the Huntingdon College code when requesting test results be sent to the College.
-The College code number for SAT is 1303; the ACT code number is 000180.
+All applicants must complete the American College Test (ACT) or the Scholastic Aptitude Test (SAT).
+The candidate should have an ACT composite score of at least 20 with a minimum English sub-score of 20, or a combined SAT score of at least 930 with a minimum SAT critical reading score of 490.
+The ACT Plus-Writing score or the SAT Writing score and sub-scores may be used for placement.
+A student should include the Huntingdon College code when requesting test results to be sent to the College.
+The Huntingdon College ACT code number is 0018; the SAT code number is 1303.